testingautomated-usi/DeepHyperion/documentation/getting_started.md

 In case you want to regenerate the plots in the paper without re-running all the 100h+ of experiments, we provided the data of all runs of all the tools in `experiments/data`.

 To regenerate the plots reported in the paper, run the commands we report below on the provided docker.
-> **NOTE**: Be sure to deactivate the virtual environment you used for steps 1 -- 3 and activate the one inside the `experiments` folder.
+> **NOTE**: Be sure to deactivate the virtual environment you used for steps 1 -- 3 (simply by running the `deactivate` command) and activate the one inside the `experiments` folder.
-> Despite they share the same name, those virtual environments contain different packages!
+> Despite they share the same name, those virtual environments contain different libraries.

 ```
 cd /DeepHyperion/experiments